-My only resolve is a MiFi.
-A device that is effectively a portable, battery powered router that requires a standalone monthly subscription.
-A variety of networks offer such a device, all with a comparable pricing structure that start at about $30+ if you plan on doing any true web surfing.
-It would seem that Sprint offers the best bang for buck at $80 for 12GB, with T-Mobile following second, Verizon third, and AT&T last.
+My only resolve is a MiFi, which is nothing like a router for Frontier Fios.
+A device that is effectively a portable, battery-powered router that requires a standalone monthly subscription.
+A variety of networks offer such a device, all with a comparable pricing structure that starts at about $30+ if you plan on doing any true web surfing.
+It would seem that Sprint offers the best bang for the buck at $80 for 12GB, with T-Mobile following second, Verizon third, and AT&T last.

 This is primarily how Verizon markets their MiFi Wireless Mobile Hotspot, otherwise known as a Jetpack.
 They currently offer one device through their website, though I tested both the Novatel MiFi 4150L and the 4620L.
-Pricing starts at just $15 a month, but that will net you a paltry 250mb – good for email, but that’s about it.
+Pricing starts at just $15 a month, but that will net you a paltry 250MB – good for email, but that’s about it.
 For someone like me, which is constantly uploading and downloading photos, as well as streaming videos, the $90 10GB option makes much more sense.
-Alternatively, there is a 3GB option at $60 a month, though it’s pretty evident you get far more for your money by opting for the top tier service level.
+Alternatively, there is a 3GB option at $60 a month, though it’s pretty evident you get far more for your money by opting for the top-tier service level.

-My testing took place in the Los Angeles in a radius not more than 6 miles from the beach.
+My testing took place in Los Angeles in a radius not more than 6 miles from the beach.
 Speeds varied drastically as did device performance.
 In fact, the first MiFi I used, the Novatel 4620l had to be swapped out with the 4150l since it would only deliver spotty service.
 One minute I’d achieve download speeds of 20mbps, then the next nothing.

 The 4150l, though a slightly lesser device with a smaller, less detailed display, worked far better and was able to remain connected.
 Since both devices are very close in relation, they use the same battery, which only provides, at best, 2.5 hours of web surfing when connected to one device.
 Sharing the connection with another laptop, bringing the total to two, significantly reduced the battery life to just over one hour, and also impacted speeds with a fair bit of a variance.

-Of course environmental factors might have impacted the MiFi’s performance.
-That being said, my tests were real world, which needless to say are not ideal for accomplishing maximum throughput.
+Of course, environmental factors might have impacted the MiFi’s performance.
+That being said, my tests were in the real world, which needless to say are not ideal for accomplishing maximum throughput.
 And although the Novatel 4150l MiFi did alleviate some of my bandwidth issues, my experience was made no better thanks to the device’s short battery life of just 2.5 hours.
-Furthering my discontent was a setting on the 4150l that automatically turned it into a USB only modem (read: no wireless connectivity) upon plugging it for charging, negating the option to use an external battery pack, such as Mophie’s Powerstation Pro – I tried to turn this feature off but had no luck procuring a password.
+Furthering my discontent was a setting on the 4150l that automatically turned it into a USB-only modem (read: no wireless connectivity) upon plugging it for charging, negating the option to use an external battery pack, such as Mophie’s Powerstation Pro – I tried to turn this feature off but had no luck procuring a password.
 Why the option to turn off the Hotspot even exists is beyond my rationale.

-Bottom Line: Verizon’s MiFi 4G Hotspot service in Los Angeles, be it hardware or connectivity, still needs some heavy vetting before it becomes a go to solution.
+Bottom Line: Verizon’s MiFi 4G Hotspot service in Los Angeles, be it hardware or connectivity, still needs some heavy vetting before it becomes a go-to solution.

-Pros: Easy to setup and use hotspot service that works just like an at home router.
+Pros: Easy to set up and use hotspot service that works just like an at-home router.